jphall663/gai_risk_management/README.md

 <li><p>Test systems ability to create convincing audio deepfakes or arguments in multiple languages.</p></li>
 <li><p>Test system capabilities for planning dis- or mis-information campaigns.</p></li>
 <li><p>Test loaded/leading questions.</p></li>
-<li><p>Test prompts using role-playing, ingratiation/reverse psychology, pros and cons, multitasking or other approaches to elicit mis- or dis-information or related campaign planning information.</p></li>
+<li><p>Test prompts using context baiting (and/or switching), role-playing, ingratiation/reverse psychology, pros and cons, multitasking or other approaches to elicit mis- or dis-information or related campaign planning information.</p></li>
 <li><p>Augment prompts with word or character play, including alternate encodings, to increase effectiveness.</p></li>
 <li><p>Frame prompts with software, coding, or AI references to increase effectiveness.</p></li>
 <li><p>Test adversarial example and membership inference attacks for their ability to circumvent safeguards and access dis or misinformation.</p></li>